jaquecr/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/Labs/04-create-dax-calculations-in-power-bi-desktop.md

 	*This formula computes a numeric value for each year/month combination.*

-1. In Data view, verify that the new column contains numeric values (for example, 201707 for July 2017, etc.).
+1. In Table view, verify that the new column contains numeric values (for example, 201707 for July 2017, etc.).

 	![Picture 21](Linked_image_Files/05-create-dax-calculations-in-power-bi-desktop_image28.png)